Tiburón Island

-Tiburón Island is the largest island in the Gulf of California and the largest island in Mexico, with an area of 1201 km2.
+Tiburón Island (Isla del Tiburón) is the largest island in the Gulf of California and the largest island in Mexico, with an area of 1201 km2.
 It is uninhabited and it was made a nature reserve in 1963 by President Adolfo López Mateos.

 Etymology

 Tiburón is Spanish for 'shark'.
 Although the Seri name, Tahejöc, was first recorded by Alphonse Pinart in 1879, its etymology is unknown.